Part 4Cable SizingCalculationsDesign

 For example, if Ib = 28A, the next standard MCB rating up is 32A, so In = 32A.

-Important: You must also consider the type of MCB (B, C, or D) based on the load characteristics.
+Note: You must also consider the type of MCB (B, C, or D) based on the load characteristics.
 Type B is standard for most domestic circuits.
+Type C is used for motor loads with higher inrush currents, and Type D for very high inrush loads such as transformers.

 Step 3: Apply Correction Factors